reactivepixel/inventoryManager/readme.md

 ### Installing MySQL & adding .env file

-To check to see if you have MySQL installed on your machine.
+Check to see if you have MySQL installed on your machine.
 ```
 $ mysql --version
 ```